forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 You may have some layouts that don't utilize the body of the markdown file.
 This happens when you instead build the page entirely from front matter data, such as when you use [blocks](/docs/settings/fields/blocks).

 For these layouts, Forestry also inserts a special front matter value that you can include in these layouts to improve Forestry's preview URL behavior.
 By outputting the contents of the `forestry_preview_id` front matter key in your layout, Forestry will be able to identified the content being previewed.
+You can output this value anywhere between the opening and closing `<body>` tags of your HTML, and it is recommended to add it as an HTML comment.

 Be aware that `forestry_preview_id` will only be inserted in one file at a time, and won't be guaranteed to be there, so your code should check for it before outputting its value.